awsdocs/amazon-cognito-developer-guide/doc_source/user-pool-settings-mfa-totp.md

 1. If your users have set up TOTP, they can use it for MFA, even if you deactivate TOTP for the user pool later\.

 When a user first signs in, your app uses their one\-time access token to generate the TOTP private key and present it to your user in text or QR code format\.
-Your user configures their code generator app and provides a TOTP for subsequent sign\-in attempts\.
+Your user configures their authenticator app and provides a TOTP for subsequent sign\-in attempts\.
 Your app or the hosted UI presents the TOTP to Amazon Cognito in MFA challenge responses\.

 ## Associate the TOTP software token<a name="user-pool-settings-mfa-totp-associate-token"></a>